cwcontur/Gnocchi-Modpack/docs/Mods/Resources.md

 # Resources for Mods
 {: .no_toc }

-Wiki pages and various resources for mods.
+Wiki pages and various resources for select mods which you'll probably need to research.
 {: .fs-6 .fw-300 }

 <details markdown="block">